glennkj/FLASH/README.md

 # FLASH
-Flash is a first-person horror game made using Pygame and preinstalled python libraries.
+Flash is a first-person horror game made for a school project using Pygame and preinstalled python libraries.
 You awaken in a maze, armed with only a flashlight, scouring for a key to escape the darkness.
 As you search, you find you may not be alone...

 ## Features
 **FIRST-PERSON**